 This agricultural initiative was established several years prior and after a few successful seasons, the community, under the guidance of Reuben (our agricultural expert who actually a member of this community), decided to skip this planting cycle and let the soil be replenished with nutrients.
 Consequently, the community is letting nature run its course for now leaving the farm full of weeds and other indigenous plants.
 Even though this communal farm is not producing any produce, the community is not starving or set back since each household has their own small garden whereby they are continuing to grow crops for their sustenance.
 They hope that their decision to let the soil gain back the nutrients will result in an even greater harvest next year. -

-John Nyagwencha of Aqua Clara InternationalImplementation Status: completed Thu 01 Sep 2011, About 13 Years ago
+John Nyagwencha of Aqua Clara InternationalImplementation Status: completed Thu 01 Sep 2011, Over 13 Years ago

 Visit as part of conference in the field